Greyhounds are not generally aggressive. They’re usually calm, quiet, and polite with other people and dogs of a similar size.

 It can be challenging to undo the way they’ve been brought up to chase smaller animals.

-This could include your greyhound being possessive over their food, space, owner, or toys.
+This could include your greyhound being possessive over its food, space, owner, or toys.
 It’s often seen as a dominant trait but is caused by insecurity.

 Your greyhound might become aggressive even when they are shown affection if this is unexpected or from someone unfamiliar.